dillionhuston/Unreal-Engine-5-Tutorial-Series/Episode 1/README.md

    ### Step 9

-   <p9> Go to the Top of the Editor, select the "Edit" Button on the left hand side and select "Project Settings" Now go to the "Map & Modes" Tab and select the game mode "bp_ThirdPersonCPPGameMode". </p9>
+   <p9> Go to the Top of the Editor, select the "Edit" Button on the left hand side and select "Project Settings" Now go to the "Map & Modes" Tab and select the game mode "bp_ThirdPersonCPPGameMode" </p9>

    ### Step 10

-    <p> Go to the Left panel in your "bp_MyCharacter" blueprint class.
+    <p20> Go to the Left panel in your "bp_MyCharacter" blueprint class.
 Select your "Skeletal mesh" As desired and an animation Blueprint </p>